Jesse-Mendoza/Automated-Elk-Stack-Deployment/README.md

      • Update the configuration files to include your ELK-SERVER's private IP address:
        (filebeat-config.yml: lines 1106 & 1806, metricbeat-config.yml: lines 62 & 96)

-     • /etc/ansible/install-elk.yml is the ELK deployment playbook.
-Copy it to '/etc/ansible'

      • /etc/ansible/filebeat-playbook.yml is the Filebeat playbook.
 Copy it to '/etc/ansible'